rodionovd/lippy-plugin-patch/README.md

 ### Approach

-Instead of manually re-writing `-[LippyMainViewController showEditorForContext:]` to use proper Sketch APIs (which might have been easier in retrospect 🗿) this patch intercepts various `-valueForKeyPath:` calls made by the plugin on Sketch data models, and makes them return stuff in a format that Lippy expects.
+Instead of manually re-writing `-[LippyMainViewController showEditorForContext:]` and a few other methods to use proper Sketch APIs (which might have been easier in retrospect 🗿) this patch intercepts various `-valueForKeyPath:` calls made by the plugin on Sketch data models, and makes them return stuff in a format that Lippy expects.
 See [LippyPatcher.m](./LippyPatcher.m) for details.